samply/beam/README.md

 - [x] Expiration of tasks and results
 - [x] Support TLS-terminating proxies

-## Latest version: Samply.Beam 0.6.0 -- 2023-03-xx
+## Latest version: Samply.Beam 0.6.0 -- 2023-03-30

-This release improves efficiency in network communication with a base64 encoding of ciphertexts and encryption keys.
-Because of this internal API change, both the Beam.Proxies and the Beam.Broker need to run a 0.6.x version.
-However, the external API has not changed and does not require any action on the user's side.
+Samply.Beam version 0.6.0 represents another major milestone in the Beam development roadmap.
+We improved our network communication sizes by more than a factor of two, added (experimental) Server-Sent-Events for more efficient communication and heavily refactored the codebase to provide better maintainability and robustness.
+For all times, i.e. `wait_time` calls and BeamTask's `ttl` (time-to-live) field, the unit of time can be specified.
+This comes at the cost of an external API change: please adapt your applications to send the `ttl` as a string.
+Of course, this release, again, contains a lot of quality-of-life improvements regarding logging, building, development setups, etc. The following changelog gives more details.

 ### Breaking changes

 * Improvement of internal message efficiency:
 In previous releases, the encrypted payload and the encapsulated encryption keys, both fields byte arrays, were encoded as JSON arrays of the ASCII representation of the corresponding decimal numbers.
 This, of course, potentially quadruples the payload size.
 We chose a base64-string encoding for those fields to strike a balance against network efficiency and encoding performance.
 Other encoding types, such as base85, turned out to be (depending on the payload) around 1300% slower.
+* All times given to Beam, both the time-to-live (ttl) field in the Beam Task and the `wait_time` long-polling parameter can be used with time units by adding `h` for hours, `m`for minutes, `ms` for milliseconds and so on.
+If no unit is given, seconds (`s`) is assumed.
+As this changes the `ttl` field from an integer to a string (with mandatory quotation marks), this is a braking change.
 * The log level for the hyper component (HTTP handling) is now set to `warn`, except if explicitly specified otherwise, e.g., by setting `RUST_LOG="debug,hyper=debug"`.

 ### Major changes